facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

         ```
         ````

 There may be some cases where a Lexer returns a result that is undesired.
-For example, when a user specifies `pycon` lexer, the title that is returned is quite verbose.
+For example, when a user specifies the `pycon` lexer, the title that is returned is quite verbose.

 !!! example "Auto Filename"